Arik-LT/Medium_Article_Analysis_and_Sucess_Predictor/README.md

 - Transformed claps and followers into integers accordingly.
 - Extracted the author handle from the author url using regex.
 - Created a datetime object from the date and extracted the day of the week.
-- Ensured all articles where in english using the langdetect package
+- Ensured all articles were in English using the langdetect package.

 Finally to be able to use NLP on the text in the most efficient way I cleaned the text and title features: